Making Sense of SCIENCE: Going Deep to Go Far by Linking Science and Literacy Instruction

 If leadership tomorrow depends on how we educate our students today, then what can we do to facilitate deep conceptual learning, both for students and teachers?

-- Share findings from a national randomized controlled study showing significant positive effects in science learning for teachers and their students, including English learners, students with disabilities, and students who otherwise struggle with science
+They draw examples from Making Sense of SCIENCE (MSS) professional development and share findings from a national randomized controlled study showing significant positive effects in science learning for teachers and their students, including English learners, students with disabilities, and students who otherwise struggle with science.

 - Keep conversations evidence-based

 - Explore ideas with words, actions, images, and symbols

 Resources for this webinar, such as audio recordings and PDFs of the PowerPoint presentation, are available for download in this folder.